 “If students don’t understand Reconstruction, they don’t understand U.S. history, politics, or form of government, nor do they understand the history of racism and racial oppression in the country.
 I signed this open letter because no period in U.S. history is more important for the nation’s story nor more relevant to the students’ experiences today,” said Gregory P. Downs, professor at the University of California at Davis.

-Throughout the United States, teachers are searching for ways to help their students sort through the January 6 events in Washington, D.C.
+Throughout the United States, teachers are searching for ways to help their students understand not only January 6, but countless other examples of white supremacist violence and fascism.
 Those students who have studied the lessons of Reconstruction have a head start on making sense of the historical moment we find ourselves in.

 The Zinn Education Project — coordinated by education nonprofits Rethinking Schools and Teaching for Change — launched a campaign in 2017 to Teach Reconstruction with free lessons, workshops, book and film recommendations, and a state-by-state national report on the teaching of Reconstruction.
 The campaign is one of the resources offered to the more than 150,000 teachers who have signed up to access people’s history lessons at the Zinn Education Project.